acoli-repo/AURIS/guidelines/draft/D-discourse-structure/discourse.md

 - (41.3) *And regional offices were “egregiously overstaffed,” he claims. **[Implicit=for example]** One office had 19 people doing the work of three, ...* (PDTB3, wsj 0305)
 - (41.4) *So far, the mega-issues are a hit with investors. **[Implicit, For example]** Earlier this year, Tata Iron & Steel Co.’s offer of $355 million of convertible debentures was oversubscribed.* (Prasad et al. 2017, p.8)

+If a series of instances is provided, do not connect each of them with the `set` anchor, but only the first.
+Connect all that follows with `Conjunction` to the preceding instance.
+Note that this can be made explicit with `and`.

+- (41.a) [Well , I do not know that this place contains any secret which we have not already fathomed .]ANCHOR(set)
+- (41.b) [He could hide his hound , but he could not hush it s voice , and hence came those cries which even in daylight were not pleasant to hear .]INSTANCE/ANCHOR(conjunction)
+- (41.c) On an emergency he could keep the hound in the out house at Merripit , but it was always a risk , [and it was only on the supreme day , which he regarded as the end of all his efforts , that he dared do it .]CONJUNCTION (Doyle, Baskerville)

 ### 1.9.6 `Elaboration`

 Both sentences describe the same situation, but in less or more detail (Bunt & Prasad 2016; PDTB3 Level-of-Detail in Webber et al. 2019a, p.27).